 Prep and start cooking the potatoes and tomatoes

 - Scrub the potatoes.
 Cut the potatoes in half lengthwise; cut any larger potatoes in half crosswise.

 In a large frying pan over medium-high heat, warm 1 to 2 tablespoons oil until hot but not smoking.
 Add the potatoes, season with salt and pepper, and cook, stirring occasionally, until starting to brown, 4 to 6 minutes.

 Stir in the tomatoes, lightly crushing them with the back of a wooden spoon, and season with salt and pepper.
 Cook, stirring occasionally, until the potatoes start to soften and the tomatoes begin to release their juices, 2 to 3 minutes.
 Meanwhile, prepare the remaining ingredients.

 - Cut the olives in half lengthwise, checking for any pits.

-- Zest the lemon and juice half, keeping the zest and juice separate; cut half into wedges.
+- Zest the lemon and juice half, keeping the zest and juice separate; cut the remaining half into wedges.
 Set aside the zest and wedges for garnish.
-[Zest and juice 1 lemon; cut 1 lemon into wedges.]
+[Zest and juice 1 lemon; cut the remaining lemon into wedges.]

 - Strip the basil leaves from the stems; coarsely tear the leaves for garnish.